Colpocorto/gauntlet-editor/README.md

 - Check compilation on Mac
 - Use TFPGMap to implement the index-pattern map.
 - Fix "modified" glyph of TATTabs
+    - Add "modified" handling
 - Change TMemoryBuffer copy for a direct method
 - Check max block size (#d000-#de7f).
-The game copies things at #de80 and it can break the last block.
-Check for other versions including ZX and CPC.
+The MSX DSK version copies things at #de80 and it can break the last block.
+MSX ROM/TZX and ZX/CPC have different limits.
+Take the biggest known block as reference.
+- Trap block tool must toggle trap-notrap
+- Add "Overwrite file?"
+- Add file extensions for native saving of maze and block
+- Add CTRL+S to save current file if has already a filename
+    - Add path to the Maze properties